LoopKit/loopdocs/docs/browser/other-apps.md

     * You can always add others at a later time
 3. Confirm access by entering the same password as you use for `my-name`

-???+ tip "GH_PAT comes from personal `my-name` account"
-    The *GitHub* personal access token used as one of the 6 <code>Secrets</code> is associated with your personal account (`my-name`); so if you already have one, you just keep using it.

 ### Use the Free *GitHub* Organization

-There are three steps to using this account moving forward:
+There are two steps to using this account moving forward:

-1. One-time only: You need to add your 6 <code>Secrets</code> to this organization account (instructions are in next section)
+1. One-time only: You need to add your 6 <code>Secrets</code> and 1 `Variable` to this organization account (instructions are in next section)

-1. One-time only: Create a `Match-Secrets` repository in the `my-name-org` account
-    * Not required for version 3.4 or later of the *Loop* app but it may be required for other apps if you haven't already built the *Loop* app
-    * Start out at the top-level of your organization (`github.com/my-name-org`)
-    * Click on `Repositories`
-    * Click on `New repository`
-    * Choose `my-name-org` as owner and enter `Match-Secrets` as the name
-    * Make sure to choose `Private` and tap on the `Create` button
-    * If you want to see graphics for the steps above, refer to the instructions written for a personal (instead of organization) account in [Create `Match-Secrets`](bb-errors.md#create-match-secrets)

 1. For each repository: you need to `fork` for each app you wish to build to the new `my-name-org` account